-5. Methodology 5.1) Data preparation
+5. Methodology 5.1) Data pre-processing

 The workflow we describe in this section addresses the challenges of triangulating between crowdsourced data and other available datasets to generate high-quality MMHC cartographies.
-We first crosschecked the aggregated data of MapSwipe (11,586 GeoJSON geometries) with the high-resolution satellite images in ArcGIS Pro to denote relevant and irrelevant geometries and remove all irrelevant geometries.
-Relevant geometries or true positives refer to those set of tiles containing MMHC.
-Irrelevant tiles are misclassified tiles or false positives that do not include any actual MMHC.
-In this study we excluded screening areas out of the aggregated geometries to accurately assess MapSwipe performance in finding true positives.
+We first crosschecked the aggregated data of MapSwipe (11,586 GeoJSON polygon geometries) with the high-resolution satellite images in ArcGIS Pro to denote true positive and false positive polygons .As illustrated in figure 4, true positive polygons refer to those set of tiles containing actual MMHC andfalse positive polygons are misclassified tiles that do not include any actual MMHC.
+It is important to note that, in this study, to evaluate the accuracy of MapSwipe performance, we limit crosschecking to areas inside the MapSwipe-generated polygons, even if the reference dataset or basemap includes MMHCs outside of these polygons.